Installing Splunk Universal Forwarder

 Specify the name of your Splunk Indexer.
 In this simple walkthrough our Splunk server also acts as indexer.
 Again, the port is left at the default value:

-If you want Universal Forwarder to handle all Splunk communications you can configure uberAgent to pass all output to the Universal Forwarder on the same machine.
-To do that open a TCP port uberAgent can send data to by adding the following to
+If you want Universal Forwarder to handle all Splunk communications you need to configure uberAgent to pass its output to Universal Forwarder on the same machine.
+To do that, open a TCP port uberAgent can send data to by adding the following to

 $SPLUNK_HOME\etc\system\local\inputs.conf on your Universal Forwarders:

 [tcp://127.0.0.1:19500] connection_host = none sourcetype = dummy listenOnIPv6 = no acceptFrom = 127.0.0.1 # Optionally write the stream to a disk buffer before processing. # Useful for machines with only intermittent connectivity to the Splunk backend, e.g. laptops. # More information: http://docs.splunk.com/Documentation/Splunk/latest/Data/Usepersistentqueues # Uncomment next line to enable persistent queueing: # persistentQueueSize = 100MB

 $SPLUNK_HOME refers to the base directory of the Splunk (Forwarder) installation, typically

 uberAgent_endpoint app port 19500 is opened for you automatically (details).

 Universal Forwarder includes the Splunk Add-on for Windows which can be used to collect additional data uberAgent deliberately does not provide because it is available via Universal Forwarder.
 These additional data sources include log files, event logs, file system changes, printer and print job data, Active Directory objects and changes.